bfraboni/FastGaussianBlur/README.md

 # Fast Gaussian Blur

-C++ implementation of a fast gaussian blur approximation.
+C++ implementation of a fast gaussian blur approximation in linear time.
 It is based on a blog post by Ivan Kutskir: [blog](http://blog.ivank.net/fastest-gaussian-blur.html).
 Which refers to a presentation by Wojciech Jarosz: [slides](http://elynxsdk.free.fr/ext-docs/Blur/Fast_box_blur.pdf).
 Which itself describes an algorithm from the paper **Fast Almost-Gaussian Filtering** by Peter Kovesi: [site](https://www.peterkovesi.com/matlabfns/#integral), [paper](https://www.peterkovesi.com/papers/FastGaussianSmoothing.pdf).
 The code uses STB_IMAGE and STB_IMAGE_WRITE by stb for image manipulation: [stb github](https://github.com/nothings/stb).